Reforming Victoria’s Fire Services

 Outcomes Frameworks

-Outcomes Frameworks have been developed for both CFA and FRV.
+Outcomes Frameworks were developed by both CFA and FRV.
 These frameworks outline outcomes-based measures used to track how the agencies are performing.

 You can view: